-When I first started making videos on YouTube, I was terrified.
+When I started making videos on YouTube, I was terrified.
 What if one of my friends finds my channel?
 What if I make a fool of myself?
 What if a random stranger on the Internet doesn’t like me?
 I’d been “the quiet kid” growing up, so even the idea of making videos was a step out of my comfort zone.

 If you want something you have never had, you must be willing to do something you have never done.